- Research article

 Additional file 1: Figure S1.
 Schematic diagram of the standard DNA and primer / probe sets for PCR testing.
 Yellow and grey lines represent the sequences of the JCV genome and pBR322 vector within the standard DNA (pJC1-4->pJCV), respectively.
 The numbers in the circle correspond to the nucleotide positions within the JCV genome.
 Three primer / probe sets detect the JCV T and VP1 genes and the boundary sequence of the JCV genome and pBR322 (green, red, and blue, respectively).
 (PDF 388 KB)

-Additional file 2: Figure S2.
-Examples of real-time PCR amplifications.
+Additional file 2: Examples of real-time PCR amplifications.
 Three real-time PCR assays were designed to detect the JCV T (A) and VP1 (B) sequences and the contamination of samples with standard DNA (C).
 The reactions were performed in the absence or presence of standard DNA (2.0 x 108 to 0.8 copies per reaction).
 Relative fluorescence is plotted against cycle number.
 These PCR assays were capable of detecting at least 4 copies of JCV DNA per reaction under the same conditions.
 The data are representative of three independent experiments.
 (PDF 3 MB)

 About this article

 Nakamichi, K., Mizusawa, H., Yamada, M. et al. Characteristics of progressive multifocal leukoencephalopathy clarified through internet-assisted laboratory surveillance in Japan.
 BMC Neurol 12, 121 (2012). https://doi.org/10.1186/1471-2377-12-121